Bryanmankind/guildAudits_StableCoin_report/foundry-defi-stablecoin/README.md

 - **Method mintDsc does not emite tokens :** The function call does not emit the tokens minted to the user, this is important to show the amount of tokens minted.

-- **Deposited funds can get stocked in the contract if the mintDsc reverts :** If the health factor of a user reverts the alredy deposited funds in the contract will be stacked since thier is no methode to refund the user.
+- **Deposited Funds May Become Stuck if mintDsc Reverts:** If the mintDsc function reverts due to the user's health factor, the funds already deposited in the contract will remain stuck.
+This issue arises because there is no method in place to refund the user in such cases.

 ```solidity
 function mintDsc(uint256 amountDscToMint) public moreThanZero(amountDscToMint) nonReentrant {